 - Cardio fitness

 - Double support time – the amount of time while walking when you are on both feet.
 When you spend less time on both feet while walking, then you have a better balance.

 - Respiratory – You want to make sure your client’s breathing is on track with their exercise.
-Charting these vitals through exercises is extremely important to understanding client’s capabilities and not overexerting them through the exercise.
-Understanding these assessments for client with conditions like COPD and asthma are most important.
+Charting these vitals through exercises is extremely important to understanding the client’s capabilities and not overexerting them through the exercise.
+It may also be beneficial to gain perspective on what causes lung disease to better address your client’s needs.
+Understanding these assessments for a client with conditions like COPD and asthma is most important.